ankumar/Programming-machine-learning/README.md

 ## Problem Spaces and Emerging Themes
-Foundation Models: Emphasize the creation and application of large-scale models that can be adapted to a wide range of tasks with minimal task-specific tuning.
+**Foundation Models:** Emphasize the creation and application of large-scale models that can be adapted to a wide range of tasks with minimal task-specific tuning.
-Federated Learning: Focuses on privacy-preserving techniques that enable model training across multiple decentralized devices or servers holding local data samples.
+**Federated Learning:** Focuses on privacy-preserving techniques that enable model training across multiple decentralized devices or servers holding local data samples.
-Neural Architecture Search (NAS): Highlights the automation of the design of neural network architectures to optimize performance for specific tasks.
+**Neural Architecture Search (NAS):** Highlights the automation of the design of neural network architectures to optimize performance for specific tasks.
-Few-Shot and Zero-Shot Learning: Points to learning paradigms that aim to reduce the dependency on large labeled datasets for training models.
+**Few-Shot and Zero-Shot Learning:** Points to learning paradigms that aim to reduce the dependency on large labeled datasets for training models.
-AI Ethics and Bias Mitigation: Underlines the importance of developing fair and ethical AI systems by addressing and mitigating biases in ML models.
+**AI Ethics and Bias Mitigation:** Underlines the importance of developing fair and ethical AI systems by addressing and mitigating biases in ML models.
-Energy-Efficient ML: Reflects the growing concern and need for environmentally sustainable AI by developing models that require less computational power and energy.
+**Energy-Efficient ML:** Reflects the growing concern and need for environmentally sustainable AI by developing models that require less computational power and energy.
-Transformers in Vision and Beyond: Discusses the application of transformer models, originally designed for NLP tasks, in other domains like vision and audio processing.
+**Transformers in Vision and Beyond:** Discusses the application of transformer models, originally designed for NLP tasks, in other domains like vision and audio processing.
-Reinforcement Learning Enhancements: Looks at advancements in RL techniques that improve efficiency and applicability in various decision-making contexts.
+**Reinforcement Learning Enhancements:** Looks at advancements in RL techniques that improve efficiency and applicability in various decision-making contexts.
-MLOps and AutoML: Concentrates on the operationalization of ML models and the automation of the ML pipeline to streamline development and deployment processes.
+**MLOps and AutoML:** Concentrates on the operationalization of ML models and the automation of the ML pipeline to streamline development and deployment processes.
-Hybrid Models: Explores the integration of different model types or AI approaches to leverage their respective strengths in solving complex problems.
+**Hybrid Models:** Explores the integration of different model types or AI approaches to leverage their respective strengths in solving complex problems.

-Additional Considerations:
+**Additional Considerations:**
-Fine Tuning: The process of adjusting a pre-trained model to perform well on a specific task, often with a smaller dataset.
+**Fine Tuning:** The process of adjusting a pre-trained model to perform well on a specific task, often with a smaller dataset.
-Predictive Human Preference (PHP): Could relate to leveraging human feedback in the loop of model training to refine outputs or predictions based on what is preferred or desired by humans.
+**Predictive Human Preference (PHP):** Could relate to leveraging human feedback in the loop of model training to refine outputs or predictions based on what is preferred or desired by humans.
 Cross-cutting Themes
-Code, SQL, Genomics, and More: These areas highlight the interdisciplinary nature of ML, where knowledge in programming, databases, biology, and other fields converge to advance ML applications.
+**Code, SQL, Genomics, and More:** These areas highlight the interdisciplinary nature of ML, where knowledge in programming, databases, biology, and other fields converge to advance ML applications.
-Personal Identifiable Information (PII) and Security: These considerations are crucial for ensuring that ML models respect privacy and are secure against potential threats.
+**Personal Identifiable Information (PII) and Security:** These considerations are crucial for ensuring that ML models respect privacy and are secure against potential threats.
-Hardware: Points to the importance of developing and utilizing hardware optimized for ML tasks to improve efficiency and performance.
+**Hardware:** Points to the importance of developing and utilizing hardware optimized for ML tasks to improve efficiency and performance.

-## Problem spaces:

-1. Foundation Models
-2. Federated Learning
-3. Neural Architecture Search (NAS)
-4. Few-Shot Learning and Zero-Shot Learning
-5. AI Ethics and Bias Mitigation
-6. Energy-Efficient ML
-7. Transformers in Vision and Beyond
-8. Reinforcement Learning Enhancements
-9. MLOps and AutoML
-10. Hybrid Models

 --